xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >
-> This file is available as a downloadable project in .zip file: [Sample test cases with cutom execution](https://github.com/katalon-studio-samples/multi-locales-sample/blob/main/Test%20Cases/Run%20with%20custom%20execution.tc)
+> This file is available as a downloadable project in .zip file: [Sample test cases with custom execution](https://github.com/katalon-studio-samples/multi-locales-sample/blob/main/Test%20Cases/Run%20with%20custom%20execution.tc).
 >